 Adventurous Kate contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.
 Thanks!

-Day trips from Florence, Italy can take to the best places in Italy within a few hours.
+Day trips from Florence, Italy can take you to the best places in Italy within a few hours.
 Just hop on a train and in no time you can be riding in a gondola through Venice or sipping wine in Chianti or eating your way through Bologna or taking hilarious selfies with the Leaning Tower of Pisa.

 And I should know — I’m an expert on traveling in northern Italy.
 I lived in Florence for four months and have since returned to Italy more than a dozen times.
 I’ve traveled all over Italy, from the Veneto to Sicily, but my expertise is concentrated in central northern Italy: Tuscany, Umbria, and Emilia-Romagna.